Kaurin/lab-teleport/Readme.md

 * Host must have libvirt and KVM virtualization available
 * Host must have passwordless sudo available
 * Host must have teleport installed (client only)
+* CloudFlare-hosted domain
-* CloudFlare token available in the `token.txt` file
+* CloudFlare token for your dommain available in the `token.txt` file
 * Your DNS must either be privately hosted so it intercepts/rewrites `*.{{ domain_name }}` to `192.168.0.160` OR the be on a public DNS that resolves to your private IP which has port `443` port-forwarded to `192.168.0.160`
 * Bridged network on the host with the bridge interface under the name `br0`
+* Lots of RAM to facilitate virtual machines

 # Prepare the terraform.tfvars file